Douglas Vidal Jiménez

-Douglas Vidal Jimenez is a Salvadoran retired footballer and manager.
+Douglas Vidal Jiménez Contreras (born 20 April 1971) is a Salvadoran retired football player and manager.

 In 2015, Vidal Jiménez was elected president of the Association of Football Coaches of El Salvador (AEFES), at a general assembly that the organization celebrated.

 Jiménez explained that his arrival at the front of AEFES was due to the fact that together with other colleagues saw in the organization the possibility of making a change in national football.